zigurous/unity-tweening-system/README.md

-# Animation Tweening
+# Object Tweening

-The Animation Tweening package provides a system for tweening object properties in Unity.
+The Object Tweening package provides a system for tweening object properties in Unity.
+A tween is an animation of a value from a start position to an end position over time using an easing function that provides a natural sense of motion.

 ## Installation